estuary/flow/site/docs/concepts/connectors.md

 When you use the Flow web application, Flow automatically adds `sops` protection to sensitive fields on your behalf.
-You can also implement `sops` manually if you are writing a catalog specification locally.
+You can also implement `sops` manually if you are writing a Flow specification locally.
 The examples below provide a useful reference.

 #### Example: Protect a configuration